-When the IOLINK router receives an incoming call, the Multilink state is taken from the "INITIAL_PROFILE" remote site profile.
-Note that if Multilink is disabled in the "INITIAL_PROFILE" and an incoming call requests Multilink, the IOLINK router will negotiate to have Multilink enabled.
+When the IOLINK SOHO receives an incoming call, the Multilink state is taken from the INITIAL_PROFILE remote site profile.
+Note that if Multilink is disabled in the INITIAL_PROFILE and an incoming call requests Multilink, the IOLINK SOHO will negotiate to have Multilink enabled.

-When a PPP IOLINK router with Multilink disabled attempts to establish an ISDN connection to an Ascend router with Multilink enabled, the Ascend router will shut down the ISDN call.
+When a PPP IOLINK SOHO with Multilink disabled attempts to establish an ISDN connection to an Ascend router with Multilink enabled, the Ascend router will shut down the ISDN call.
 Simply set the Multilink values on each of the routers to be the same value and then establish the ISDN connection.